State change via one-dimensional scattering in quantum mechanics: Summary and conclusions

 We have presented computational results which show how the probabilities of these discrete outcomes depend on the dimensionless wavenumber of the free particle for low, moderate, and high delta-potential interaction strengths, in both the attractive and repulsive cases.
 These representative examples cover two types of cases: one with the confined particle initially in its ground state, $n_0 = 1$, and another with the confined particle initially in an excited state, specifically $n_0 = 5$.

+As demonstrated by our direct comparison against the Born approximation, the computational method developed here holds multiple distinct advantages against perturbative methods: first, it remains valid for arbitrary interaction strengths, while the Born approximation completely fails for sufficiently large interaction strengths; and second, even for sufficiently small interaction strengths such that the Born approximation is generally valid, our approach converges across the entire range of incident wave numbers of the free particle, while the Born approximation diverges over certain intervals.

 An important motivation of this work has been to understand the nature of state change in quantum mechanics.
-Since understanding is subjective, only the reader can decide whether or not we have been successful in this goal.
-In the process, however, we have developed a general non-perturbative framework that can be used to calculate the probabilities of different outcomes in one-dimensional scattering.
-Whether this framework can be of use, for example in the study of quantum wires \citep{vaishnav2006hall, goncharov2014semispectral} and quantum dots \citep{jacak2013quantum, kouwenhoven1998quantum}, remains to be seen.
+To this end, we have developed a general framework which avoids the use of perturbation theory that can be used to calculate the probabilities of different asymptotic outcomes in one-dimensional scattering.
+Note that the type of scattering that we have considered involves the possibility of state change in the system that does the scattering, with that state change being induced by interaction the particle that is being scattered.